Overwatch (2023 video game): Initial development (2019-2021)

+Revamped development (2021–2023)

-Due to the constant attention from Activision, the Overwatch team could not give Overwatch 2 full attention, and from 2021, several key staff members involved in its development, including Kaplan, left Blizzard.
+Due to the constant attention from Activision, the Overwatch team could not give Overwatch 2 full attention, and from 2021, several key staff members involved in its development left Blizzard in addition to Kaplan.
 Aaron Keller took over the role for lead developer on Overwatch 2, with pressure from Activision to release it as soon as possible.
 To make this happen and avoid a situation similar to the Titan cancellation, Blizzard opted to decouple the PvE and PvP elements, to release the improved PvP elements by 2022 and to eventually release the PvE elements later.

 By mid-2022, Overwatch 2s conversion to a free-to-play title was announced.
 Blizzard affirmed that Overwatch 2 live services would replace those of the original game; the original Overwatch servers would be shut down on October 2, 2022.
 Players retained their existing cosmetics and in-game currency, with remaining loot boxes opened automatically upon the release of Overwatch 2.
 At least three new heroes were announced to be added to the roster, including Sojourn, a Canadian Overwatch officer, Junker Queen, the ruler of Junkertown, and Kiriko, the protector of Kanezaka.

 Overwatch 2 runs on an upgraded version of the original game's engine which allows for larger map sizes to better support the new story-based player versus environment (PvE) elements.
 Additionally, all of the existing heroes received visual redesigns for Overwatch 2, although Blizzard did not expect every hero to have their redesigns finished when the game launched.
 Twelve of the existing 31 redesigns were completed at the time of Overwatch 2s reveal.